Social Media Management Blog | Sendible's Insights

 • Psychographic: what are their values, how do they spend their free time, what are their favorite activities, etc.

-• Behavioral patterns: what are their shopping behaviors, how often do they go out, traveling patterns, hobbies, etc.
+• Behavioural patterns: what are their shopping behaviours, how often do they go out, travelling patterns, hobbies, etc.

 #3 Figure out their main competitors